fabiangunzinger/causal-inference-notes/_todo.md

 # todo

-- [ ] Complete reboot of mac (if works well after, keep, else buy new macbook)
-- [ ] Get internal preview to work
+- Write appendix files to summarise relevant content from each of the following (get info from as many sources as I need in order to have all I need for stats of experiments):

-- [ ] Collect all relevant theory in `experiment_theory.md`
+  - [ ] athey2017econometrics
-  - [ ] Integrate imbens2015causal
+  - [ ] imbens2015causal
-  - [ ] Integrate athey2017econometrics
-  - [ ] Integrate aronow2013class as relevant
+  - [ ] aronow2013class as relevant
-  - [ ] Integrate abadie2020sampling as relevant
+  - [ ] abadie2020sampling as relevant
+  - [ ] freedman2008statistical

-- [ ] Unbiasedness and variance of diff-in-means estimator for online experiments based on full theory.
+- Based on appendix files, create stats of online experiment.
+Start with unbiasedness and variance of diff-in-means estimator for online experiments.
 The relevant framework for derivations of unbiasedness and variance of diff-in-means estimator for online experiment is BRE, which is not straightforward.
 So I first do CRE, and then adapt.
     - [ ] CRE finite sample case
     - [ ] CRE super-population case
     - [ ] BRE finite sample case